gmvoit/just-the-docs/descriptions/FittingData.md

 ### Radial Profiles

-An input parameter set determines the radial thermodynamic profiles, $P(r)$, $T(r)$, and $\rho (r)$, a model atmosphere as described in the previous section.
-They can be directly compared with deprojected versions of $P(r)$, $T(r)$, and $\rho (r)$ derived from observational data, providing constraints on the input parameters.
-However, reliable deprojection generally requires high-quality data and approximate spherical symmetry.
+An input parameter set determines the radial profiles of thermal pressure, temperature, and gas density as described in the previous section.
+They can be directly compared with deprojected versions of $P(r)$, $T(r)$, and $\rho (r)$ derived from observational data.
+Fitting an **ExpCGM** model to those deprojected profiles constrains the input parameters.
+However, reliable deprojections generally require high-quality data and approximate spherical symmetry.

 ### Projected Profiles

-Forward modeling of projected observables therefore results in more robust fits to observational data ...
+Forward modeling of projected observables enables more robust fits to observational data ...

 ### Global Properties